FajarBaiz/hugo-space-theme/README.md

 ![artboard1](static/assets/img/artboard1.png)

 ## Features
-Features in the ori.:

 * Simple and easy to customize
-* Concentrated on reading and writing (find a Markdown editor then) experience Mobile-friendly & widescreen-friendly
-* Flexible commenting control
-Features in this ported version:

-* Add Gitalk and Valine intergration.
-* Customizable color scheme.
-(Some bug in original version, fixed.)
-* Firefox-friendly.
-(CSS issue in original version, fixed.)
+* Dark mode

 ## Getting started
-*If your website is using Git as version control, please do as follows:
+* If your website is using Git as version control, please do as follows:

 1. Fetch the theme dir.